melodyVoid/ohrm/README.md

-  set-publish <name> <publishRegistry>  Set ohrm publish registry for a custom registry to publish package set-scope <scopeName> <url>           Associating a scope with a registry del-scope <scopeName>                 Remove a scope help [command]                        display help for command
+  set-publish <name> <publishRegistry>  Set ohrm publish registry for a custom registry to publish package set-scope <scopeName> <url>           Associating a scope with a registry del-scope <scopeName>                 Remove a scope rename <name> <newName>               Change custom registry name home <name> [browser]                 Open the homepage of registry with optional browser test [registry]                       Show response time for specific or all registries help [command]                        display help for command
 ```